Boro23-wq/boro-v5/projects/carely.md

 ## User stories considered

 1. As an admin:

-   a.
-I should be able to create, and manage case managers, so that I can assure appropriate medical care for the patients.
+   - I should be able to create, and manage case managers, so that I can assure appropriate medical care for the patients.

 2. As a case manager
-   a.
-I should be able to create, and manage a case, so that I can retrieve a clients’ case information and case history on demand.
+   - I should be able to create, and manage a case, so that I can retrieve a clients’ case information and case history on demand.
-   b.
-I should be able to attach top-level categories to a case, so that it is easier to retrieve cases based on the category.
+   - I should be able to attach top-level categories to a case, so that it is easier to retrieve cases based on the category.
-   c.
-I should be able to attach severity definitions to the case, so that volatile cases can be monitored closely.
+   - I should be able to attach severity definitions to the case, so that volatile cases can be monitored closely.
-   d.
-I should be able to implement a dedicated client plan, so that the efficacy of a plan can be closely monitored.
+   - I should be able to implement a dedicated client plan, so that the efficacy of a plan can be closely monitored.
-   e.
-I should be able to create a case note, on any of my cases, so that I can retrieve notes in the future while dealing with a case.
+   - I should be able to create a case note, on any of my cases, so that I can retrieve notes in the future while dealing with a case.

+In addition, we have formulated specific acceptance criteria for each user story.
+For example:

+## User story

+As a case manager, I should be able to upload my profile picture, so that I can display my image on my profile.

+## Acceptance Criteria

+- A user should not be able to upload if the upload file is missing.
+- A user should only be able to upload file size < 1 MB.
+- A user should be able to only upload image MIME types (png, jpeg, jpg, etc.).

 ## Case manager persona ERD